Friday, March 27, 2026

 Monday, March 16, 2026

-The Penny Candies Litter: Six Week Evaluation : Mary Jane (Available)
+The Penny Candies Litter: Six Week Evaluation : Mary Jane (Taken)

 Pricilla Pixie Stix (AKC) (AKA: Pixie, Princessa Silly, Pretty Silly) and Rocketdog Rockford Rhoades (AKC) (AKA: Rockzilla, RockandRolla) paired up to give us a wonderful nine puppy litter that has come to the sixth week.
 This is the time when I spend just a bit more time looking critically at their form and personality.
 All nine pups will be good pets quality dogs when fully grown, but even at this young age there are subtle differences which make each on a person all on their own.